mashaor/streaming-chat-api-langgraph/README.md

 ## Why deterministic routing vs. generic tool-calling

 Many frameworks provide generic tool-calling (e.g., auto tool selection based solely on a function list).
-This tutorial opts for a deterministic, single-step classifier that emits a strict decision used to pick a node.
+This is a deterministic, single-step classifier that emits a strict decision used to pick a node.
 Benefits:

 - Predictability and debuggability — one explicit routing decision with rationale makes runs easy to inspect and log.
 - Strong guardrails — you can reject requests up front (e.g., creative writing) before any tool is invoked.